If you’re not recovering from chronic fatigue syndrome, you could have an undiagnosed co-infection that’s keeping you sick!

 - Brain fog

 Dr. Neil Nathan describes the hallmark signs of a Bartonella infection are of an over-excited nervous system.
 He suggests that many symptoms will be classified as psychosomatic.
-Indeed, the symptoms of Bartonella can make you question your sanity.
-Some of the symptoms closely linked to Bartonella include: (8, 9, 10, 11, 12)
+Indeed, the symptoms can make you question your sanity.
+Some of the closely linked symptoms include: (8, 9, 10, 11, 12)

 - Intense emotional instability and mood swings